-The backlight inverter board contains transformers that convert the +12 V input voltage received from the DC/DC board via the inverter cable to high frequency, high-voltage output required to ignite and operate the 2 CCFL lamps.
+- It contains transformers that convert the +12 V input voltage received from the DC/DC board to high frequency, high-voltage output required to ignite and operate the 2 CCFL lamps. - It receives the backlight enable (on/off) signal from the CPU Board.